apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Raiders benching Minshew, name O'Connell QB1**
+**EU Commission chief: Hungary's Russia, China policies pose security risk**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/41702492/raiders-benching-gardner-minshew-name-aidan-oconnell-qb1).
+You can read more about it [here](https://www.reuters.com/world/europe/eu-commission-chief-hungarys-russia-china-policies-pose-security-risk-2024-10-09/).

 ## Requirements
 - Python 3.8